 Applicants need two forms of identification, at least one of which shows the address for their new/updated registration.
 Depending on how close to the election, individuals have different options for registration:

 - Voter Registration Drive: You can register at voter registration drives held throughout the city prior to Election Day.
 LWV Chicago members regularly volunteer at these events

-- Online Registration: It is possible to register to vote (or change your address) online here
+- Online Registration: You can register to vote (or change your address) online.

-- Same Day Registration: Illinois offers same day registration at your polling place.
-Find your Election Day polling place and your districts here
+- Same Day Registration: Illinois offers same-day registration at your polling place.
+Find your Election Day polling place.

 A full list of details on registration is available on the Chicago Board of Election Commissioners website.
 Or you may contact them at 312-269-7900, 69 W Washington Street, Suites 600/800, Chicago, IL 60602.